-Charlie is an old soul with no fixed address, and has packed four years of full-time touring experience into his 24-year old life.
-He has backed up and been backed up by some of the Canadian blues giants: Kenny “Blues Boss” Wayne, Russell Jackson, Sherman “Tank” Doucette, David Vest and Donald Ray Johnson, to name a few.
+Charlie Jacobson is a songwriter and multi-instrumentalist born in Red Deer, Alberta.
+He has backed up and been backed up by some of the Canadian blues giants: Kenny “Blues Boss” Wayne, Russell Jackson, David Vest and Donald Ray Johnson, to name a few.

 All of this foundation building paid off.
 Charlie’s guitar appears to be part of his body when he’s on stage, like a third arm.
 It is not uncommon to see him weaving throughout crowds and jumping from drum kit to table, while singing his heart out, and never losing a note on the guitar.